Semi-Slav Defense: Slav move order: 2...c6

 Protecting the d5-pawn with the c-pawn has at least three implications for Black.
 First, it allows Black to keep the option to enter the Slav Defense, i.e., developing his light-squared bishop to f5 at the appropriate moment, before moving his e-pawn.
 Second, it may discourage White from capturing on d5, given the somewhat drawish reputation of the Exchange Slav.
-Third, it prevents White from entering the Catalan opening with 3.g3.
+Third, it prevents White from entering the Catalan Opening with 3.g3.

 One drawback of playing 2...c6 is that White may continue 3.Nf3, and after 3...Nf6 play 4.e3 ("Slow Slav"), and now Black cannot really play the Semi-Slav since 4...e6 is considered to be good for White as he has not committed to Nc3 thus having other options to develop, for example Nbd2 or b3.

-Queen's Gambit declined move order: 2...e6
+Queen's Gambit Declined move order: 2...e6

 Protecting the d5-pawn with the e-pawn allows Black to develop his more rapidly, but it does block the light-squared bishop for the time being.
 After 3.Nf3 Nf6 White has the option of entering the Catalan opening with 4.g3.

 If White continues 3.Nc3, Black has two options to proceed with a Semi-Slav in mind.
-First, Black can play 3...c6 (the "triangle setup", see below).
+First, Black can play 3...c6 (the "triangle setup").
 Second, Black can play 3...Nf6, which gives White the opportunity to continue 4.cxd5 exd5 followed by 5.Bg5.

 The triangle setup

-After the move order 1.d4 d5 2.c4 c6 3.Nc3 Black has the opportunity to respond with 3...e6 instead of 3...Nf6.
+After the move order 1.d4 d5 2.c4 c6 3.Nc3, Black has the opportunity to respond with 3...e6 instead of 3...Nf6.
 This "triangle setup" opens up some new alternatives for both players on the fourth move.